Skip to content

 Keep hold of any tickets.
 You’ll need them to track your luggage if for any reason it doesn’t arrive at your final destination when you do.

 Because there’s always a small chance of this happening, when your journey includes a connecting flight, try to pack items you’re definitely going to need in your first few days of the trip in your hand luggage.
-It’s a good idea to pack a change of clothes too.
+It’s a good idea to have a change of clothes too.

 What are customs?